How does UNC look at English Proficiency Exams (TOEFL, IELTS, Cambridge English Exams or Duolingo)?

 We specifically require an English Proficiency Exam for all non-US citizens and non-permanent resident students for whom English is not their first language.
 We do this because we want to ensure you can thrive here at Carolina: if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.

-- TOEFL – 100 or higher
+- TOEFL or TOEFL iBT Home Edition – 100 or higher

-- IELTS – 7.0 or higher
+- IELTS Academic – 7.5 or higher

-- PTE – 68 or higher
+- Duolingo – 130 or higher

 - Cambridge English C1 Advanced – 185 or higher